Beginnings: Myths and stories from world religions

 Back to Table of Contents | On to Session 5

-These stories were first written in the Hebrew language.
-In Hebrew, their name for their god in these stories is “Elohim” (E-loh’-heem).
+After being passed down from one storyteller to the next for many centuries, the stories were finally written down in the Hebrew language.
+In Hebrew, the name of the god was “Elohim” (E-loh’-heem).
+The ancient Hebrews had more than one name for their god.
 The story following this one will also be from the Hebrew Bible, and in that story the Hebrew god is called by another name, Yahweh (Yah’-way).
 It is thought that the different names for God show that these old stories were originally told by different people, and then later they were both included when the Hebrew Bible was written down based on many such old stories.
 Yet even though the stories use two different names for the Hebrew god, they represent the same basic god — a creator who existed before the world began, and brought into being all that is.

 The First Seven Days of Time